-As well as providing proof of your knowledge and professional experience in the field of project management, pma/IPMA certification is recognised in 70 countries and on all continents.
-An overview of the IPMA Member Associations is available on the IPMA website.
-Once you have received certification you are entitled to use the abbreviation of the particular PM certification level after your name on your business cards and stationery.
+As well as providing proof of your knowledge and professional experience in the field of project management, pma/IPMA® certificationa are recognised in over 70 countries and on all continents.
+An overview of the IPMA® Member Associations is available on the IPMA® website.
+Once you have received your certification you are entitled to use the abbreviation of the particular PM certification level after your name on your business cards and stationery.

-PM certification also offers your company the following benefits:
+PM certifications also offers your company the following benefits:

-- Assurance of project management proficiency for your customer
+- Assurance of project management competences for your customers

 - A competitive advantage

 - Establishment of a standard of qualification and PM career path within the company